Jobs and Small Business

 Regional Employment Trials Program

-The $18.4 million Regional Employment Trials Program will be introduced in 10 selected disadvantaged regions.
-The trials will inform the delivery of future employment services and help Australians in selected disadvantaged regions to better access localised employment services and economic growth opportunities.
+The $18.4 million Regional Employment Trials Program was introduced in 10 disadvantaged regions on 1 October 2018.
+The trials will inform the delivery of future employment services and help Australians in selected disadvantaged regions to better access localised employment pathways and economic growth opportunities.

-To better respond to the particular employment challenges of trial regions, a $1.0 million per region grant program will be implemented to help stimulate communities to deliver tailored employment solutions at a local level.
-Additionally, the Department of Jobs and Small Business will engage employment facilitators to work with Regional Development Australia committees to generate projects, connect with local stakeholders and promote economic opportunities as they arise.
+To better respond to the particular employment challenges of trial regions, a $1.0 million grant program per region is being implemented to help stimulate communities to deliver tailored employment solutions at a local level.
+Additionally, the Department of Jobs and Small Business has engaged employment facilitators to work with Regional Development Australia committees to generate projects, connect with local stakeholders and promote economic opportunities as they arise.

 Stronger Transitions—transition of retrenched workers into future jobs